Thursday, January 7, 2010

 Let's Go To Paris

-The last night, however, was my choice.
-I had three requirements: it must be a place where the locals eat, reasonably priced and have an authentic Parisian bistro atmosphere.
+The third night was my choice and I had three requirements: it must be a place where the locals eat, reasonably priced and have an authentic Parisian bistro atmosphere.
 It was a tall order but after much research (and consulting with Sunny) we settled on Le Trumilou.
 With a Marais location, in the shadows of l'Hotel de Ville, on the banks of the River Seine and even with views of Notre Dame this Parisian institution was not only just what I'd imagined but even beyond my wishes.

 Telephone: 01 42 77 63 98